 Why They Give: M. Brad Ingerman

 M. Brad Ingerman is the founder and CEO of Ingerman, a private company that specializes in the development, management and construction of multi-family housing in the Delaware Valley.
 Brad and his wife, Laurie, have been supporters of Children's Hospital of Philadelphia (CHOP) since 1994 and are part of CHOP’s prestigious Chairman's Circle.
-Mr. Ingerman is Co-Vice Chair of the Hospital's Foundation Board of Overseers.
+Mr. Ingerman is Co-Vice Chair of the Hospital's Foundation Board of Advisors.

 Philanthropy evens out the waves and allows a research institution to weather the storms.